Northern Beaches Council

-- Made it easier for our community to use sustainable transport options.
+• Made it easier for our community to use sustainable transport options.
 Council worked with the NSW Government to bring the B-Line bus service to the beaches.
-We have recently adopted a Northern Beaches Transport Strategy: Move 2038.
-We also support car share facilities, bike networks and have installed additional community accessible electric vehicle charging points and bike networks.
+We are implementing the Northern Beaches Transport Strategy: Move 2038.
+We also support car share facilities, bike networks and have installed additional community accessible electric vehicle charging points.